MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 Fluffy Fairy took this approach to heart; rather than focusing on growing player numbers through user acquisition or being featured in an app store, they focused on building traction, focusing tightly on key metrics like early retention signals, number of sessions, DAU (Daily Active Users), and ad monetization.
 In the game’s early days, before there were large numbers of players, Fluffy Fairy’s Marketing Director Volkmar Reinerth relied heavily on “player feedback, following the company spirit to be player-centric.”
 Then, as the game found and began to grow an audience of players, who in turn began to generate more data, the company prioritized collecting more data for analytics.

 ![Rank History](media/ranker-history1.png)
-*Idle Miner Tycoon*: focusing on customer traction pays off in the long run
+*Idle Miner Tycoon*: focusing on customer traction pays off in the long run.

 At PlayFab, we’ve found the following to be a good basic set of KPIs for all games to track over time: